 Suicide Rates of People with Mental Health Diagnoses

 While there are many elements that make a person susceptible to suicidal behavior, mental health and mood disorders are cited as the largest attributing risk factor.
-The results of a 2002 systematic review of 31 published studies by Bertolote and Fleischmann revealed that 98% of people who died by suicide had a diagnosable mental health disorder.19 Their review separated individuals who had previously been admitted to a mental hospital and those who had not.
+The results of a 2002 systematic review of 31 published studies by Bertolote and Fleischmann revealed that 98% of people who died by suicide had a diagnosable mental health disorder.20 Their review separated individuals who had previously been admitted to a mental hospital and those who had not.

 Their findings showed that suicide is associated with a variety of mental disorders, but mood disorder accounted for most of the diagnoses and were the leading cause for both individuals in the general population as well as those who had previously been admitted.
-The second highest amongst the general population were those with substance-related disorders, while schizophrenia was the second highest cause for patients who had been admitted.19
+The second highest amongst the general population were those with substance-related disorders, while schizophrenia was the second highest cause for patients who had been admitted.20

 Suicides by Method

-The WHO estimates that around 20% of suicides around the world are due to pesticide self-poisoning, a majority of them occurring in rural agricultural areas in low- and middle-income countries.9 A 2019 study estimates that the total number of lives lost to self-poisoning by pesticides to be 14-15 million between 1960-2018.21
+Globally, firearms, ingestion of pesticide, and hanging are among the most common methods of suicide.3 The WHO estimates that around 20% of suicides around the world are due to pesticide self-poisoning, a majority of them occurring in rural agricultural areas in low- and middle-income countries.21 A 2019 study estimates that the total number of lives lost to self-poisoning by pesticides to be 14-15 million between 1960-2018.22

 Suicide Statistics Over Time